mdepha01/Cisco-CCNA-Basics/Lab2/configuring-secret.md

 6. Show running config files : <br>
    __#show running-config__  <br>
-   The results are shown on running-config.png.
+   The results are shown on running-configuration-1.png.
 By default __enable secret__ password is encrypted whilst __enable password __ is not encrypted by default but saved in plain text.

-7. Enabling password encryption on both routers Ra and R2: <br>
+7. Enabling password encryption on both routers R1 and R2: <br>
  __$service password-encryption__ <br>
- Both passwords should be encrypted with MD7 for enable password "PASSWORD" and MD5 encryption for enable secret "SECRET". <bR>
+ Both passwords should be encrypted with MD7 for enable password "PASSWORD" and MD5 encryption for enable secret "SECRET". <bR> as shown on running-config-encrypted.png

  8. Saving to Memory on both Ra and R2 : <br>
     __$do write memory__